SongRunqi/ChatWithMe/README.md

 # ChatWithMe
-This is a laboratory equipment management system + chat system developed in 2020 at university.
-Recently, while studying design patterns, I noticed that many GUIs use the observer pattern, which made me realize the design of my past project.
-I always wanted to start new projects, but never took the time to reflect on my previous ones.
-This is my first attempt at summarizing my past projects and applying the knowledge I have acquired so far.
+This is a laboratory equipment management system with a chat system developed in 2020 at the university.
+It can maintain device information and provide chat conveniently.
+This app is build with Java swing and threads tecniques, it use socket to create a connection between client and server.
+Indeed, every client is a server.
+Client means you are a sender who is send message to the other, which as a server.

 # Preview